Shadis: Contents

 Each issue contained a variety of articles covering many different aspects of role-playing game systems and genres.
 The series included game reviews, adventures, fiction, maps, gaming advice, and cartoons.
 In addition to Knights of the Dinner Table, comic strips Fineous Fingers and Bright Future also proved to be very popular.

 Reception

 In the August 1994 edition of Dragon (Issue 208), Lester Smith wrote a favourable review, saying "A truly independent publication, it covers a wide range of topics in the gaming hobby, and always entertains."

+In a retrospective review of Shadis #15 in Black Gate, John O'Neill said "it is no longer being published, and the industry is poorer for it.
+It was an incredible magazine, with the joy and wonder of role playing spilling off of every page.
+I'm glad we had it for as long as we did, and back issues are still available at various online outlets, including eBay."